ajmal017/stocksRT/README.md

 # stocksRT
-Real time stock price information
+Real time price information for selected stocks, using AngularJS and Angular-nvD3.
 Data provided for free by [IEX](https://iextrading.com/developer/).
 View IEX’s [Terms of Use](https://iextrading.com/api-exhibit-a/).